The Pros and Cons of the PSA test content

-- Other tests, such as a prostate biopsy, can also increase your PSA level
+- Other tests such as a prostate biopsy, which is used when men have symptoms of prostate cancer, can also increase PSA levels

-While the introduction of the PSA test has resulted in an increase in the number of men diagnosed with prostate cancer, it has had no effect on the number of men who die from the disease.
+The PSA test can help to find more prostate cancers, but sadly it has no effect on the number of men who die from the disease.

-This means that many men are diagnosed with a cancer that may have never caused symptoms and therefore would never have needed treatment.
-This is called overdiagnosis.
+This is because many men are diagnosed with a cancer that would never have needed treatment.
+This is called ‘overdiagnosis’.

 Many prostate cancers don’t cause problems for men during their lifetime because they are very slow-growing.

-Overdiagnosis can lead to unnecessary worry and anxiety as well as side effects related to the treatment of cancer.
+Overdiagnosis can lead to unnecessary worry and anxiety as well as side effects related to the diagnosis and treatment of cancer.

-In the meantime, it’s vital that we continue to raise awareness of prostate cancer signs and symptoms so that even if there isn’t a screening programme, we can try to increase the number of men diagnosed at the earliest possible stage.
+In the meantime, it’s vital we continue to raise awareness of prostate cancer signs and symptoms so even without a screening programme, we can try to increase the number of men diagnosed at the earliest possible stage.

 Prostate cancer symptoms include:

-If you notice any unusual changes to your body, please talk to your doctor.
+If you notice any unusual changes to your body, please talk to your GP.